andrewmalley725/postgres-etl/README.md

-# This is a python script that scrapes nba player stats form ESPN and stores it in a relational schema in PostgreSQL
+## This is a python script that scrapes nba player stats form ESPN and stores it in a relational schema in PostgreSQL
-## script currntly scrapes top offensive players
+## script currently scrapes top offensive players